 These values apply for stable reference temperature conditions and a transducer warm-up phase of 15 minutes.
-When the transducer has been mounted it is essential to make sure that no additional torque is applied (i.e. resulting from distortion in the shaft train).
-Since the shunt signal is connected, it is essential to take into account any shifting of the zero point.
+When the transducer has been mounted it is essential to make sure that no additional torque is applied, eg resulting from distortion in the shaft train.
+Since the shunt signal is connected in addition, it is essential to take into account any shifting of the zero point.

 Determining and using the shunt signal is a merely electrical method.
-Theoretically, there is a possibility that the detachment of strain gauges without a change in their resistance or in the Expanded Kreuzer circuit (compensation of modulus of elasticity) is not recorded.
-Practical experience, however, has shown that this is not the case with properly manufactured strain gauges and that, in general, this only happens as a result of abnormal operating conditions, (i.e. rupture of the measuring point).
+Theoretically, there is a possibility that the detachment of strain gages without a change in their resistance or in the Expanded Kreuzer circuit (compensation of modulus of elasticity) is not recorded.
+Practical experience, however, has shown that this is not the case with properly manufactured strain gages and that, in general, this only happens as a result of abnormal operating conditions, eg rupture of the measuring point.
 Measurements taken on every product during production and calibration ensure correct manufacture of strain gages.

-Using the shunt signal and the zero point, it is very easy to assess whether the T40B torque sensor functions properly within the specifications.
+Using the shunt signal and the zero point, it is very easy to assess whether the T40B torque flange functions properly within the specifications.
 Plastic deformation of the rotor as a result of overload due to bending moments and/or radial forces can be eliminated through correct installation, since these overloads are not always reflected by the zero or shunt signal.

+Shunting or calibration

-Shunting or Calibration Shunting and checking using the shunt signal provide many benefits and can significantly reduce calibration effort.
-However, depending on the application or quality standards, such as in terms of traceability of test equipment, there might be requirements prescribing mechanical calibration at regular intervals.
+Shunting and checking using the shunt signal provide many benefits and can significantly reduce calibration effort.
+However, depending on the application or quality standards, eg in terms of traceability of test equipment, there might be requirements prescribing mechanical calibration at regular intervals.
 HBM as a supplier of components, of course, cannot suspend such requirements.
 Furthermore, the calibration intervals can only be defined by the users themselves, based on their requirements and knowledge of the conditions of use.

 HBM recommends calibration intervals of one year for transducers and two years for electronics.
 According to DIN 51309 [2] a calibration certificate for torque measuring instruments is valid for max.
 26 months.
 Shorter calibration intervals would make sense to meet special traceability requirements or quality assurance standards.
+A torque measuring instrument needs to be recalibrated

+- · after having been subjected to overload,

+- after repair,

+- after improper handling.

+Conclusion

-A torque measuring instrument needs to be recalibrated after: - Having been subjected to overload - Repair - Improper handling Conclusion In summary, the shunt signal may be used for checking and adaptation of torque sensors; depending on the application, however, it cannot be a substitute for actual, mechanical calibration.
-References: [1] Rainer Schicker, Georg Wegener: Measuring Torque Correctly, ISBN 3-00-008945-4 Published by Hottinger Baldwin Messtechnik GmbH, Darmstadt [2] DIN 51503, Werkstoffprüfmaschinen - Kalibrierung von Drehmomentmessgeräten für statische Drehmomente, DIN Deutsches Institut für Normung e.V., exclusive sale of standards by Beuth Verlag GmbH, 10772 Berlin measure and predict with confidence
+To sum it up: The shunt signal may be used for checking and adaptation of torque flanges; depending on the application, however, it cannot be a substitute for actual, mechanical calibration.

-Rainer Schicker

-International Product Manager Torque Applications

-HBM Test and Measurement

-E-Mail: rainer.schicker@hbm.com

-HBM Test and Measurement

-www.hbm.com E-Mail: info@hbm.com Tel. +49 6151 803-0 Fax +49 6151 803-9100